hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 ---

-A `deployer_virtual_machine_packages` block supports the following:

-* `storage_account_id` - (Required) The ID of the deployer VM packages storage account.
-Changing this forces a new resource to be created.

-* `url` - (Required) The URL of the deployer VM packages file.
-Changing this forces a new resource to be created.

----

 A `disk_volume_configuration` block supports the following:

 * `volume_name` - (Required) Specifies the volumn name of the database disk.
 Possible values are `backup`, `hana/data`, `hana/log`, `hana/shared`, `os` and `usr/sap`.
 Changing this forces a new resource to be created.

 * `number_of_disks` - (Required) The total number of disks required for the concerned volume.
+Possible values are at least `1`.
 Changing this forces a new resource to be created.

 * `size_in_gb` - (Required) The size of the Disk in GB.
 Changing this forces a new resource to be created.